 An electric fence, while not 100% fail-safe, is the best way to protect beehives from bears.
 An electric fence requires an adequately powered charger and proper grounding to complete the electrical circuit.
 After a bear is shocked, an electric fence becomes an intimidating psychological barrier.
 An appropriately powered and properly grounded fence is the key to effective bear deterrence.

-In this article we’ll discuss the challenges in protecting your hives from bears, how an electric fence works and how to install one to deter bears from your beehives.
+In this article we’ll discuss the challenges in protecting your hives from bears, how an electric fence works and how to set up an electric fence to deter bears from your beehives.